 ♥ Consume healthy fats like coconut oil – but check with your doctor first if you have gallbladder or liver issues.

-If you have chronic bad breath, it’s best to visit your doctor first to rule out any serious issues first.
+If you have chronic halitosis, visit your doctor or dentist to rule out any serious health concerns.